List of doctoral degrees awarded by country: Other doctoral degrees

 These degrees are written after the name.

 Both Czech and Slovak orthography state that the 'philosophiae doctor' is abbreviated as 'PhD.' in analogy to all of the other degrees, however, perhaps under influence of international use of 'Ph.D.', this foreign form is used in the Czech Law of the Academic and Scientific Degrees.
 In fact, Czech lawgivers have enacted an orthographical mistake.

 Denmark

 The Danish ph.d. degree has no further subdivisions and grants the holder the postposed title of ph.d..
 The higher doctor grants the holder the title of dr. or doktor.
-In the case of a honorary doctorate, h.c. (honoris causa) is added.
-The higher doctorate is issued in varieies dependent on the field:
+In the case of an honorary doctorate, h.c. (honoris causa) is added.
+The higher doctorate is issued in varieties dependent on the field: